Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### 3dNodeIndexDocument

 The 3dNodeIndexDocument file describes a single index node within a store.
-It includdes links to other nodes (children, sibling, and parent), feature data, geometry data, texture data, and other metadata.
+It includes links to other nodes (children, siblings, and parent), feature data, geometry data, texture data, and other metadata.

-Depending on the geometry and level of detail modes, a node document can be tuned to be light-weight or heavy-weight.
+Depending on the geometry and level of detail, a node document can be tuned to be light-weight or heavy-weight.
 Clients decide which data to retrieve.
-A simple data visualization can be created using centroids with the details from the node, its parent, its children, and neighbors.
+A simple data visualization can be created using centroids with the details from the node, its parent, its children, and neighbors to help the client understand the overall distribution of the data.

 See [3D Node Index Document](docs/1.6/3DSNodeIndexDocument.cmn.md) for more details.

 ### Class NodeReference

 A NodeReference is a pointer to another node.
 A node can reference the parent, a child or a neighbor.
-NodeReferences contain a relative URL pointing to the referenced node ID, and metadata that can be used to determine whether to load the node, as well as maintaining store consistency.
+Node references contain a relative URL and metadata.
+The URL points to the node ID.
+The metadata is used to determine which nodes to load and helps maintain store consistency.

 See [node reference](docs/1.6/nodeReference.cmn.md) for more details.

 ### Class Resource

-Resource objects are pointers to different types of resources related to a node, like the feature data, geometry attributes, indices, textures and shared resources.
+Resource objects are pointers to resources related to a node, like the feature data, geometry attributes, indices, textures and shared resources.

 See [resource](docs/1.6/resource.cmn.md) for more details.

 ### Class Feature

 Features are representations of the geographic objects stored in a layer.
-In the 3dNodeIndexDocument, these objects define relationships, e.g. for linking feature representations of multiple LoDs.
+In the 3dNodeIndexDocument, these objects define relationships.
+For example, the features can be used for linking feature representations of multiple levels of detail.

 <table>
 	<tr>